antoniobergas/smoothly/README.md

 # Smoothly
 Configure and control your containerization and IaC in a simple way.
-If you are a developer and you don't like to touch topics like pipelines, docker, deployments, etc...
-Just install smoothly and forget about it.
+If you are a developer and you don't like to struggle with pipelines, docker, deployments, etc...
+Just install Smoothly and forget about it.

 Current stack supported:
 - Angular app running in nginx (Node 18)

-# Dev configuration
+# Dev Configuration
 Requirements:
 - Npm
 - Angular-cli